SynaptekResearch/hue-alarm/README.md

 Normal status messages (alarm ON, alarm OFF and running in `testMode`) will result in an e-mail being sent out.
 This e-mail can go to a normal e-mail address or an email-to-sms gateway.
 That is up to you to decide.
 All the settings here are the settings for sending out an e-mail.

+## adminUserName/adminPassword

+The credentials (uncoded!) of the admin user.
+Needed for viewing / changing data in the web interface.